 Despite the company’s vague ethical stance towards product testing, there’s plenty of evidence to establish that the company does test on animals.

-This includes the company’s unclear statement about testing, being owned by L’Oreal (a company that tests its products on animals), and lack of certification from any authority bodies, such as PETA or the Leaping Bunny Program.
+This includes the company’s unclear statement about testing, being owned by L’Oreal (a company that tests its products on animals), and lack of certification from authority bodies, such as PETA or the Leaping Bunny Program.

 *Disclosure: We only recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links that we may earn a small commission at no additional cost to you.